 Single user

 A single-user system is programmed with the assumption that only one person will ever need to edit the project plan at once.
-This may be used in small companies, or ones where only a few people are involved in
+This may be used in small companies, or ones where only a few people are involved in top-down project planning.
+Desktop applications generally fall into this category.

 Collaborative

+A collaborative system is designed to support multiple users modifying different sections of the plan at once, for example, updating the areas they personally are responsible for such that those estimates get integrated into the overall plan.
 Web-based tools, including extranets, generally fall into this category, but have the limitation that they can only be used when the user has live Internet access.
 To address this limitation, client-server-based software tools exist that provide a Rich Client that runs on users' desktop computer and replicate project and task information to other project team members through a central server when users connect periodically to the network and other tasks.
 Some tools allow team members to check out their schedules (and others' as read only) to work on them while not on the network.
 When reconnecting to the database, any changes are synchronized with the other schedules.

 Integrated

-bug tracking issues assigned to each project, the list of project customers becomes a customer relationship management module, and each person on the project plan has their own task lists, calendars, and messaging functionality associated with their projects.
+An integrated system combines project management or project planning, with many other aspects of company life.
+For example, projects can have bug tracking issues assigned to each project, the list of project customers becomes a customer relationship management module, and each person on the project plan has their own task lists, calendars, and messaging functionality associated with their projects.

-SourceForge integrate project management software with source control (CVS) software and bug-tracking software, so that each piece of information can be integrated into the same system.
+Similarly, specialised tools like SourceForge integrate project management software with source control (CVS) software and bug-tracking software, so that each piece of information can be integrated into the same system.

 Non-specialised tools